 Because the schools use English for all classes, team members are able to “hit the ground running” from day one.
 Learn more on our Serve With Us page!

 You can go to Iraq!
-Join us for a one week trip March 24 – April 1 to experience life in Northern Iraq and explore long-term opportunities to serve.
+Join us for a one week trip to experience life in Northern Iraq and explore long-term opportunities to serve.
 You will get a chance to see where our teams live, work, and play.
 Tour the ancient and the modern across the three main cities of the Kurdish region and fall in love with our students and neighbors.
-Apply here.
+Fill out our questionnaire to learn more and get a group together to go experience North Iraq.

 We have teams on the ground working to help provide clothing, shelter, and schools for families who lost their homes and jobs to war and ISIS.